mixpanel/docs/pages/docs/cohort-sync/integrations/facebook-ads.md

 ## Troubleshooting Errors

-Below are some common blocking errors that may occur when authorizing or using this connection:
+Below are some common blocking errors (e.g. Error Message: Invalid OAuth 2.0 Access Token) that may occur when authorizing or using this connection:

 #### Login Token Expired.
 Please disconnect and reconnect from Integrations Page.